-Ashley Burman's practice centers on complex commercial litigation and internal investigations, primarily focusing on financial products and financial institutions.
-She has experience litigating class actions involving benchmark interest rates and securities violations, contractual disputes, and antidefamation lawsuits.
-She also has represented clients in connection with regulatory investigations and enforcements brought by the Department of Justice (DOJ) and Securities and Exchange Commission (SEC).
-In addition, she advises financial institutions on legal issues associated with the impending LIBOR (London Interbank Offered Rate) transition.
+Ashley Burman's practice centers on complex commercial litigation and regulatory proceedings.
+She has experience litigating antitrust class actions involving benchmark interest rates and financial products, securities fraud class actions, contractual disputes involving noncompetes and confidentiality provisions, and anti-SLAPP lawsuits (strategic lawsuit against public participation).
+She also has represented clients in connection with regulatory investigations, enforcements, and administrative proceedings brought by the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), and the Federal Trade Commission (FTC).
+Ashley also regularly represents a major credit reporting agency in federal court in Fair Credit Reporting Act litigation.

 Ashley maintains an active pro bono practice.
 She currently represents clients in asylum proceedings, unaccompanied minor immigration cases, and in Violence Against Women Act (VAWA) and U visa petitions.